 Is the writing with an erasable pen smooth?

-If you pick one of the pens described in this review, you’re guaranteed a smooth ride without blotches, line-skips, or ink-bleeds.
-It’s the same you would expect from a normal high-quality gel pen.
+If you pick one of the pens described in this review, you’re guaranteed a smooth ride without blotches, line skips, or ink bleeds.
+It’s the same as you would expect from a normal high-quality gel pen.
 Ergonomics is not a major consideration here, but the pens fit well into your hand and can be used for hours at a time.

 Does the erasable pen ink fade?

 The ink in an erasable pen functions in a similar way to a regular ballpoint or gel pen.
 The main difference is in the materials: rubber cement and thermo-sensitive ink.
 This ink doesn’t fade unless you rub it with an eraser or treat it with extreme heat.
 The writings you make will last as long as the ones from a regular pan.
 The only difference is that now you can erase them.